 This structure was completed in 1835 and is the world’s largest multiple arched stone railroad bridge with an arc.
 Enter the Avalon Area of Patapsco Valley State Park off U.S. Rt.
 1 at South St., just north of Elkridge.
 Proceed on the park entrance road to the contact station.
 Park in the driveway in front of the contact station.
-Note the Viaduct interpretive sign at the contact station and carefully walk the road to examine the Viaduct keeping in mind the danger of the blind curve on the roadway.
-Click here for more information.
+Note the viaduct interpretive sign at the contact station and carefully walk the road to examine the viaduct keeping in mind the danger of the blind curve on the roadway.

-No longer in use, this bridge has spanned the “mill race” supplying water power to the Dorsey Forge since colonial times.
+No longer in use, this bridge has spanned the mill race, supplying water power to the Dorsey Forge since colonial times.
 George Washington reportedly laid out Gun Road to move guns for the American Revolution produced at the Dorsey Forge.
-Transported via Gun Road to Elkridge Landing, the guns were shipped down River to the Bay and then to Annapolis for final assembly.
+Transported via Gun Road to Elkridge Landing, the guns were shipped down river to the bay and then to Annapolis for final assembly.
 In 1815 the Ellicott family acquired Dorsey Forge and expanded it to become the Avalon Iron and Nail Works.
 Floods in 1868 destroyed the Iron and Nail Works along with the village of Avalon.